|Ordered||2 Feb 1935|

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-19 did not suffer any casualties (we know of) until the time of her loss.

-We have 5 emblem entry for this boat!
-See the emblem page for this boat or view each one below.
+We have 5 emblem entries for this boat.
+See the emblem page for this boat or view emblems individually below.

 There was another U-19 in World War One